ArthurClemens/mod_yaml_import/README.md

 ## Troubleshooting

 * In case international characters are garbled: make sure the text is saved as UTF-8 (no BOM).
-* In case the module does not import the file at all: make sure the file ends with:
+* In case the module does not import the file at all: make sure the list ends with a newline, and then 3 dots:

         ...

-    plus a newline at the bottom.

 ## Installation